3 Sake Brands from Niigata You Should Try

-When it comes to “Sake (酒)” rice wine, what has been spotlighted in recent years is admittedly “Dassai (獺祭)”, which became a big hit in Japan several years ago.
+When it comes to “sake (酒)”, what has been spotlighted in recent years in Japan is admittedly “Dassai (獺祭)”, which became a big hit several years ago.

-The Sake Dassai is brewed by the Sake brewery located in Yamaguchi Prefecture “Asahi Shuzo (旭酒造)” and was presented to the former president of the United States, Obama when he visited Japan.
+The sake Dassai is brewed by a sake brewery in Yamaguchi Prefecture “Asahi-Shuzo (旭酒造)” and was presented to the former president of the United States Obama when he visited Japan.

 Koshi no Kanbai (越乃寒梅)

-Brewed by “Ishimoto Shuzo (石本酒造)” located in the city of Niigata, Koshi no Kanbai is one of the best Sake brands in Japan.
-It was known as a phantom Sake before and since has been highly regarded for decades.
+Brewed by “Ishimoto-Shuzo (石本酒造)” in Niigata City, Koshi no Kanbai is one of the most renowned sake brands in Japan.
+It was a phantom sake before, and since, it has been highly regarded.

-Even now Koshi no Kanbai doesn’t have a lot of supply but is so popular that the products in the series are sometimes traded at premium prices on internet auctions and online shopping sites.
+Even now, the sake is hard to obtain but is so popular that the products in the series are sometimes traded at premium prices on internet auctions and online shopping sites.

-Hakkaisan is one of Niigata’s best-recognized Sake brands from Hakkaisan Brewery located in the city of Minami-Uonuma, Niigata Prefecture.
-The Sake is likened to a brother of Koshi no Kanbai, because the brewery has high brewing techniques.
+Hakkaisan is a sake brand from “Hakkaisan-Shuzo (八海山酒造)” in Minami-Uonuma City, Niigata Prefecture.
+It is likened to a sibling of Koshi no Kanbai because the brewery has high brewing techniques.

-The pictured Sake, Hakkaisan Junmai Ginjo is a type of Sake called “Junmai Ginjoshu (純米吟醸酒)”, made from 50 to 60 percent polished rice, malted rice, and water.
-The taste is characterized by the natural umami of rice and when the Sake goes down the throat, it gives you a nicely mild sensation.
+The sake shown in the photo above, Hakkaisan Junmai Ginjo is a “Junmai Ginjoshu (純米吟醸酒)”, a type of sake made from 50 to 60 percent polished rice, malted rice, and water.

 The sake features a natural sweetness of rice, and when going down the throat, it gives a pleasant sensation.